utep-cs-systems-courses/arch1-project2-FabianAC1/project/toy_test/README.md

 ## switch 2

-   Thia switch toogles green and plays a note
+   This switch toogles green and plays a note that changes every time its pressed

 ## switch 3

-   This switch turns off all lights whne pressed twice as well as turns off all sounds
+   This switch turns off all lights and sounds when pressed twice

 ## switch 4